embroider-build/embroider/ADDON-AUTHOR-GUIDE.md

 ### When you're passing a component to someone else

-The previous scenario was about _writing_ a component that accepts another component as an argument.
-This section is about _using_ such a component.

 Here's an example `<Menu/>` component that accepts a `@titleBar=`.
 When the author of `<Menu/>` follows the steps from the previous section, if we try to call it like this:

 ```hbs